-We provide comprehensive eye care to patients of all ages.
+We provide comprehensive eye care to patients above the age of 18.
 Our doctors are fully trained and experienced to diagnose, treat and prevent conditions from myopia and hyperopia to glaucoma, cataracts and everything in between.

 Dr. Shettle at the American Academy of Ophthalmology

 Regular Eye Exams

 Regular eye exams are an invaluable tool in maintaining your eyes' health by detecting and preventing disease.
 Some diseases develop slowly without causing pain or vision loss.
 Early detection of any problems can reduce the risk of further harm and allow for a choice of treatment options.
 We regularly screen for diseases such as glaucoma and diabetic retinopathy, which can develop without any noticeable symptoms.

 Patients should see their doctor for a comprehensive eye exam every one to three years, depending on their age, risk of disease and overall physical condition.
 Older adults are often at a higher risk for eye conditions such as glaucoma, macular degeneration and cataracts.
 Even if your eyes are healthy, you should still have a regular eye exam to detect any problems as soon as possible and begin necessary treatment.

 Within our comprehensive practice, we treat vision conditions such as myopia (nearsightedness), hyperopia (farsightedness) and astigmatism through visual aids and surgical procedures if desired, as well as conditions affecting the cornea, iris, lens, vitreous, retina, eyelid and surrounding areas.
 Some of the most common eye conditions include:

 - Flashing Lights and Floaters

 My eyes don't hurt and my vision is clear.
 Why should I have an eye exam?